 The investor of the twenty-first century is well-informed and aware of the performance of markets around the globe.
 For such investors, geographical boundaries no longer seem to be a hindrance for exploring investment opportunities and earning good returns.
 These investors now turn to Global Funds which allow them an opportunity to further diversify their portfolio and invest globally.
 Here, we will talk about these funds and the features and benefits offered by them.

-Global Mutual Funds invest in companies which are spread around the globe.
+Global Mutual Funds invest in companies that are spread around the globe.
 They allow investors to invest in international markets.

 So, are Global Funds and International Funds the same?

 No. We understand that the names can be a little confusing but allow us to explain the difference.